 - Assistance with specialized and modified texture diets

 Our registered dietitian nutritionists work closely with your oncologists and medical team to support you on your cancer journey toward recovery and ultimately becoming cancer-free.

 Having cancer and undergoing treatment can change the way you eat, as well as the way your body tolerates certain foods and uses nutrients.
 Your cancer nutritionist in San Diego has a thorough understanding of this aspect of cancer.

 They will assess you for an appropriate and individualized nutrition plan.
 You will work one-on-one with a specialized registered dietitian nutritionist for cancer to fully align on a nutrition plan, while discussing any nutritional concerns.
 You also will learn which foods to focus on to maintain strength and manage potential side effects from treatment.

 The primary goals of our registered dietitian nutritionists are to help patients understand how cancer treatment affects their ability to eat and to implement cancer nutrition guidelines into their care plan to help them stay well-nourished — no matter their stage of treatment.
-As a part of our partnership with MD Anderson Cancer Center, view a nutrition basics guidebook and find recipes to support patients, families and caregivers during a cancer diagnosis.

 - Blood and marrow transplant